samiul008ghub/SIEM_SETUP_ELASTIC/README.md

 Upon successful completion, the script will display a success message.

 ## Prerequisites
 The script assumes a clean environment with no existing Elasticsearch, Kibana, or Filebeat installations.
+However, it checks for any existing installation and prompts for removal.

 ## Notes
 Please review and customize the script based on your specific requirements.
-## License
-This project is licensed under the MIT License - see the LICENSE file for details.